 - impaired vision

-A diagnosis is made by sending a sample of pus, blood, or tissue to a laboratory.
-The laboratory will then test for the presence of Pseudomonas.
+Your doctor will perform a physical examination and ask you about your medical history and recent symptoms.
+They may take a sample of pus, blood, or tissue, and send it to a laboratory.
+The laboratory will then test the sample for the presence of pseudomonas.

 The increase in antibiotic resistance has made treating infections much more challenging.
-Pseudomonas can often develop resistance to multiple types of antibiotics.
-It can even sometimes develop resistance during the course of treatment (Lister et al, 2002).
+Pseudomonas infections can often develop resistance to multiple types of antibiotics.
+It can even sometimes develop resistance during the course of treatment.

-It is important that a doctor select an effective antibiotic.
-A doctor may send a specimen from the patient to a laboratory first for testing in order to be more certain.
-The laboratory will then test the specimen to find out which antibiotic will work the best.
+It is important that your doctor selects an effective antibiotic.
+A doctor may send a specimen from a patient to a laboratory first for testing in order to be more certain.
+The laboratory will test the specimen to determine which antibiotic will work best.

 Treatment may involve one or more of the following types of antibiotics: